Ary Abramovich Sternfeld: Paris and the Sorbonne

 As an engineer, Sternfeld returned to Paris.
 He worked as a technologist, designer and consultant for various technological enterprises.
 He obtained a few patents.
 In the apartment where he lived, they jokingly nicknamed him "Banker".
 Students and new engineers take a long time and Sternfeld, already needing testing, needed to return.
 He began to settle down so that he could focus on his favourite work: the comprehensive study of spaceflight.
 In 1928 Sternfeld studied for a doctorate in Sorbonne in order to work on a dissertation about spaceflight.
 He went to the Central Research Institute in Paris in order to collect research for his dissertation, only to find that the studies he was looking for existed "nowhere", according to the people there of whom he asked for help.
 Many times he conducted research in the National Library of France.
 There he collected materials on the history and technology of rocketry, questions about flight mechanics, and calculated the trajectories of machines in space.
 In 1931, when all was said and done for Sternfeld's dissertation, his advisor stated that he would not be responsible for a research topic so far removed from reality.
-The advisor requested that he change the topic for an elevated stipend, but no Earthly good could stop Sternfeld from perusing his childhood dream.
+The advisor requested that he change the topic for an elevated stipend, but no Earthly good could stop Sternfeld from pursuing his childhood dream.
 He decided to continue the thesis at his own risk.
 During this time, he met his future wife Gustava Erlich.
 Like Ary, Gustava came from Łódź in 1924.
 She was an active and captivating person.
 She had been chosen to work as a secretary for the Polish department of a French company, and was an Esperantist.
 In Sorbonne, she was working on two degrees in child development and teaching French to foreigners.
 She ultimately edited his scientific work in French, Russian, Polish, German and Yiddish.